suzhengpeng/Sort/README.md

 # Run a Simple Demo

-Copy the files in ./src to ./demo, then use "g++ main.cc -o output" to run comple it and "./output" to run it.
+Copy files in ./src to ./demo, then use "g++ main.cc -o output" to comple and "./output" to run it.